matteo-tafuro/sam3-realtime/README.md

 ## Current Limitations
 - **Single-GPU streaming:** The provided streaming predictor targets one GPU.
 Multi-GPU support exists in the base model but isn’t integrated into the streaming predictor yet.
+- **Memory leaking**: There seems to be a memory leak during long streaming sessions.
+The cause is under investigation.
+I got an OOM after ~5 minutes of streaming at 480p on a NVIDIA GeForce RTX 3090.